sauravhhh/Safepass/README.md

-# Keylo
+# Safepass
-Keylo is a fast, simple, and secure password generator app.
+* Safepass is a fast, simple, and secure password generator app.
 It helps you create strong, unique passwords for your accounts in a single click.
 # Features
 * Instant Password Generation: Quickly generate tough passwords with a single tap.